doc97/TxtAdv/README.md

 ## Features

-- **Lua scripting**: Power your game by writing scripts with the easy to use language Lua
+- **Lua scripting**: Power your game by writing scripts with the easy-to-use language Lua
 - **Text markup**: Write flexible text markup with support for variables

 ## Documentation